YoussefElshorbagy/YoussefElshorbagy/README.md

 - 👋 Hi, I’m @YoussefElshorbagy
 - 👀 I have a keen interest in *Artificial Intelligence* and *new innovative technology*
 - 🌱 I’m a *Computer Science and Engineering* graduate
-- 💞️ I’m looking for *Job Opportunities* to *expand my GitHub Portfolio* and develop my skill set
+- 💞️ I’m looking for *Job Opportunities* to develop my skill set and make the world a better place
 - 📫 You can reach me via my email : youssefshorbagy@gmail.com

 <!---